CAN I REALLY STUDY ABROAD?

-UWM has entered into agreements with several study abroad providers for a semester or a year.
+UWM has entered into agreements with several study abroad providers for a short-term, semester or academic year.
 These providers serve as an in-country resource.
 The main difference between these programs and exchange programs is that you pay a comprehensive program fee in lieu of tuition.

-A Non-UWM program is a study abroad program that is found through a different program provider or a program through a different university.
-If you are interested in a study abroad program that is not offered by UWM please see below for more information.
+A non-UWM program is a study abroad program that is found through a different program provider or a different university.
+If you are interested in a study abroad program that is not offered by UWM, please see below for more information.

 - Application & Fees